 8. Beautify Your Bathroom

 Your bathroom sink and vanity can easily become a disaster area.
 Ensure your morning routine goes more smoothly by keeping your bathroom organized.
 Not only that, but think of how gross it is when you see hair and makeup all over someone’s bathroom sink.
 (Ick!)
 Keep your bathroom countertop tidy and shut loose items in the cabinet or drawer when they’re not in use.
+If you’re in need of a good morning routine but aren’t quite sure how to get there, this post (link to create a morning routine that works for you) will help you create one that works for you.

 Keep a hand towel by the sink and use it to dry off fixtures and wipe off surfaces after you’re done each morning.
 Once a day, do a quick spot check of the bathroom.
 Close the toilet lid and the medicine cabinet, and be sure the countertops are clutter-free, towels are hung, and toilet paper is replenished.
-These little touches keep your bathroom ready for guests and make your house feel so much cleaner—and it only takes a couple minutes a day!
+These little touches keep your bathroom ready for guests and make your house feel so much cleaner—and it only takes a couple of minutes a day!

 9. Do the Dishes